trucy/bart-map/README.md

 An open source BART system map I designed for developers who want to include a simple BART map in their applications.

-#Source
+##Source

-The 'app map' is available in AI and .png formats at http://www.bart.gov/schedules/developers/maps.aspx
+The 'app map' is available on github and on BART's website in AI and .png formats at http://www.bart.gov/schedules/developers/maps.aspx

-#Author
+##Author

 Trucy Phan, trucy.phan@gmail.com